AEM Edge Functions aem-edge-functions

 type: selectAemOrigin

-originName: edgefunction-second-function
+originName: edgefunction-my-edge-function

 4. Deploy the Configuration deploy-configuration